-Duoinet Action/s Stakeholder/s Time Project Partner Status frame Support the operation of the new Goulburn Regional Touris model, sm Partnership business Regional Tourism Governance Support Support the development of the regional DMP, to be under Regional Tourism Partnership. taken by the Goulburn Economic Development Corporate Operations High Short- term Support the delivery and implementations of recommendate Shire. ions relevant to the Branding and Marketing Strategy Support the preparation of a Branding and Marketing Strat Shire, in collaboration with Goulburn Regional Tourism Par key destinations and increase awareness of its assets and p thership, to promote the Communications Goulburn Regional Tourism Partnership High Short- Term Economic Development Track and Trails Strategy Update Prepare an update to the Track and Trails Strategy to identi experiences, as well as investment opportunities to attract of cycle tourism, bushwalking and equine trails. · · · · · · · · · · · · · · · · · · Planning and Investment Medium Medium- term
+Project and Action/s Stakeholders: Lead and Partner Priority Status Time Frame Regional Tourism Governance Support Support the operation of the new Goulburn Regional Tourism Partnership business model.
+Support the development of the regional DMP, to be undertaken by the Goulburn Regional Tourism Partnership.
+Support the delivery and implementations of recommendations relevant to the Shire.
+Lead Economic Development Partner Corporate Operations High Short- term Branding and Marketing Strategy Support the preparation of a Branding and Marketing Strategy for Strathbogie Shire, in collaboration with Goulburn Regional Tourism Partnership, to promote the key destinations and increase awareness of its assets and product strengths.
+Lead Communications and Engagement Partner Goulburn Regional Tourism Partnership Economic Development High Short- term Track and Trails Strategy Update Prepare an update to the Track and Trails Strategy to identify gaps in products and experiences, as well as investment opportunities to attract visitors, focusing on cycle tourism, bushwalking and equine trails.
+Lead Economic Development Partner Planning and Investment Medium Medium- term Nature-based Visitation Program Promote the activation and enhancement of nature-based assets in the Shire, including the development of supporting infrastructure and amenity.
+Focus on opportunities, in collaboration with public and private investors, that will increase the role of nature-based tourism to drive visitation and yield for the region.
+This campaign program could be supported by activation strategies and plans (via external funding) to identify investment opportunities and infrastructure require- Lead Economic Development Partner Planning and Investment High Medium- term